RenarsKokins/YourVideo/README.md

 5. Now, execute this command in your console `php artisan migrate`,
 6. After that, execute this command in your console `php artisan db:seed`.

+### Additional requirements
+1. If you want to upload videos, you have to run `php artisan queue:work`.
+It is a process which will render videos continuously(if you dont close your console).

+### Setup is done!
 If you don't encounter any errors, you are done!
 To log in with a test user (don't use this in production!), use this email `admin@yourvideo.test` and password `secret`.